rhel-labs/learn-katacoda/sql-server-ubi/step4.md

 `podman exec -it $CONTAINERTOOLS "/bin/bash"`{{execute T3}}

-Connect with *sqlcmd* and run the @@version T-SQL statement to get the servername and the version of SQL Server running on the server
+Connect with *sqlcmd* and run a T-SQL statement to get the servername and the version of SQL Server running on the server

 > **NOTE:** sqlcmd is not in the path by default, so you have to specify the full path